Spigell/sparky/README.md

     $ sparkyd --root /var/data/sparky

-Sparky daemon will be building the projects found in the root directory every three minute.
+Sparky daemon will be building the projects found in the root directory every 5 minutes.

+You can change the timeout by applying `--timeout` parameter:

+    $ sparkyd --root /var/data/sparky --timeout=600 # every 10 minutes

+Running in daemonized mode.

+At the moment sparky can't daemonize itself, as temporary workaround use linux `nohup` command:

+    $ nohup sparkyd &

 ## Create a project